ArtBlocks/MintingKit/README.md

 # MintingKit: Swift5 Minting API Client

+## Repository Status: Public Beta

+This code contains rapidly-changing API's, but also uses semantic versioning.
+Please pin the major version of the SDK you use to minimize breaking changes.

 This documentation provides examples and information for implementing client applications for the Powered by Art Blocks Minting Machine API.

 Before you can consume the API, you will need a user account.
 If you have any questions or need help setting up your account, join our Discord.